 - 1 tbsp of sesame oil

 Prawns are also a huge staple ingredient in Chinese New Year dishes because the pronunciation in Cantonese (har) resembles the sound of roaring laughter, translating to an abundance of happiness.
-There are obviously many ways to cook prawns, but the recipe we’re showing here is a popular style often found in restaurant menus.
-Using a mixture of butter, cream, and curry leaves, the resulting sauce is rich but not overpowering at all.
+There are obviously many ways to cook prawns, but the recipe we’re showing here is a popular style often found on restaurant menus.
+Using a mixture of butter, cream, and curry leaves, the sauce is rich but not overpowering.

 Recipe Ingredients: